 To paraphrase a Picasso quote (back to the painters!)
 “Creativity [Art] washes from the soul the dust of everyday life.”
 That’s cool and something that I now see more and more.

 “the quality or state of being conscious or aware of something.” - Oxford Dictionary

 Who wouldn't want a little more of that every day?

 OK, so how does being creative help you and me?

 1. It helps you think better

-Experiments have shown that mindfulness boosts creativity largely by enhancing divergent thinking — a thought process or method used to generate creative ideas by exploring many possible solutions.
+Experiments have shown that being creative, which can trigger mindfulness, boosts your general creativity largely by enhancing divergent thinking — a thought process or method used to generate creative ideas by exploring many possible solutions.
 But, many of the qualities associated with convergent thinking are also enhanced by mindfulness.
 Convergent thinking is basically the opposite of divergent thinking.
 It generally means the ability to give the “correct” answer to standard questions that do not require significant creativity.
 For instance, in most tasks in school and on standardized multiple-choice tests for intelligence.
 Quiz time!